 For Scenario 2, an estimated domestic water demand of 26,000 GPD can be supplied by the City of Hampton.
 The domestic demand is based on the number of employees that will be onsite for the three shifts throughout the day every day of the week.
-However, an estimated industrial cooling water demand of 12.5 million gallons per year would require additional wells be developed and potentially utilizing rainwater harvesting.
+However, an estimated industrial cooling water demand of 12.5 million gallons per year (MGY) would require additional wells be developed and potentially utilizing rainwater harvesting.
 This would be stored through on site storage tanks.
 If new wells are constructed, they are anticipated to be owned and operated by the City of Hampton.
-The city would need to expand their current water appropriations permit from the DNR to accommodate and manage this new water demand.
-It is anticipated that additional wells may be needed for development under Scenario 2.
-The demand for the cooling water is quite seasonal and will only occur between the months of April through October.
-The demand will vary based on seasonal temperatures, but the estimated flows are based on historic weather data for the worst-case scenario.
-The water appropriation permit evaluates the effect of the new wells' effect on the aquifer and will require pumping tests of the aquifer prior to issuing the appropriations permit.